-Goethe-Institut German exams
+Goethe-Institut German language exams

-The Goethe-Institut which was established in 1951 and it has its HQ in Munich.
-It is an independent non-profit organisation (eV) which is funded by grants from the German state and also by the fees from its own courses and examinations.
 I’m a Goethe-Institut fan.
 When I was an intermediate German learner I did a two-month summer course at the Goethe-Institut in Schwäbisch Hall and two years ago, when I decided to start actively working on my German again, taking the Goethe advanced “C1 level” exam was an obvious initial goal to set.

 What levels?